ZJovevski/Event-log/README.md

 ##Description

 This is simple event logger library.
 Can be used for writing in files and postgresql database.
+All needed jars you can find [here](https://github.com/ZJovevski/Event-log/tree/master/jars)

 * [How to use](#how-to-use)